 - Organise a series of workshops on digital and entrepreneurial skills throughout Europe with particular focus on EIT RIS countries, for girls in primary and secondary education (up to 20 000 girls by the end of 2020)

 In February 2019, the first workshop on “Inspirational Leadership and Entrepreneurship” took place in Skopje and was attended by 25 female students aged 17 and 18.
-The next events in the series are expected to take place in Italy, Croatia, Montenegro and Turkey.
+The next round of events in the series took place place in Italy, Croatia, Montenegro and Turkey..

 Are you an organisation creating and developing activities that enhance STEM and entrepreneurial skills in girls aged between 12 and 18?
 Are these activities in EIT RIS countries?